DeFUCC/gun-vue/README.md

 ## @gun-vue

+@gun-vue is a collection of essential building blocks to create a variety of decentralized apps for online and offline collaboration.
+It's a moment when we can feel the nature of distributed networking and have fun together!

+Gun is a CRDT distributed graph database, Vue is a reactive JS UI framework, SEA is web-browser cryptography adapter and together they evolve into an ecosystem of multiple app levels.

+We're committed to give all the basic tools for everyone to participate in exploring this new universe.
+You can find your own way in it yourself.

-There are 3 packages in the [@gun-vue organization](https://www.npmjs.com/settings/gun-vue/packages) for you to install and use.
+There are 3 packages in the [@gun-vue npm organisation](https://www.npmjs.com/settings/gun-vue/packages) for you to install and use.

 ### Composables